 The Grace Opportunity Project

-To provide general operating support for the GO Project's year-round educational programming for students in grades K-8
+To provide general operating support for the expansion of the GO Project's year-round educational programming for students in grades K-8

 Madison Square Boys & Girls Club, Inc.